ffbeast/ffbeast.github.io/docs/en/wheel_assembly.md

 ---
 <img src="../../assets/images/my_full_scale.jpg">

-This page covers a compact assembly approach, which may not be the cheapest.
+{: .warning }
+> **THIS PAGE COVERS A VARIANT OF ASSEMBLY SHOWN ON THE PICTURES ABOVE!** It is only **ONE OF MANY** possible ways how to build it.
 If you find this variant too expensive or complicated, feel free to visit the [**FFBeast Discord**](https://discord.gg/Gt6rnvrZKu) for inspiration.
-There, you will find discussions on multiple technical solutions for each step, possibly discovering alternatives that are easier to implement.
+There, you will find discussions on multiple other technical solutions for each step, possibly discovering alternatives that are easier to implement.

 ## All in one video guide